Charges dismissed against four defendants in golf society dinner trial

 The event had sparked significant controversy in Ireland and the widespread public anger at the time was referenced on several occasions throughout the trial.

-During the course of proceedings at Galway District Court, the court had heard from a range of witnesses including Supreme Court judge Seamus Woulfe, a former Attorney General who was appointed to the Supreme Court in July 2020, a month before the controversy.
+During three days of proceedings at Galway District Court, the court had heard from a range of witnesses including Supreme Court judge Seamus Woulfe, a former attorney general who was appointed to the Supreme Court in July 2020, a month before the controversy.

 It also heard from a former barman, as well as Fine Gael Senator Jerry Buttimer, who resigned from his position as leas-cathaoirleach of the Seanad following the event.